-CARE PARTNER, USE THIS CHECKLIST TO BEST HELP YOUR LOVED ONE BEFORE AND AFTER SURGERY.
+CARE PARTNERS, USE THIS CHECKLIST TO BEST HELP YOUR LOVED ONE BEFORE AND AFTER SURGERY.

-Plan to stay with your loved one continuously for at least three days (72 hours) after discharge and plan to offer daily assistance after that.
-Your loved one should always have easy access to a portable phone when home alone.
-Bring payment for any needed prescriptions.
-A pharmacy is located inside Enloe Health Medical Center for your convenience.
-Plan for transportation to and from appointments and to assist with needed errands for two to eight weeks (or longer if not cleared to drive by the surgeon).
-Use a whiteboard or notepad to track the last doses of pain medication.
-Consider organizing medications into daily pill storage containers to help your loved one take medications as prescribed.
-Review your loved one's exercises and encourage him or her to practice them before surgery.
+- Plan to stay with your loved one continuously for at least four days (96 hours) after discharge and plan to offer daily assistance after that.
+Your loved one should always have easy access to a portable phone when home alone. - Bring payment for any needed prescriptions.
+A pharmacy is located inside Enloe Health Medical Center for your convenience. - Pre-plan for transportation to and from appointments and to assist with needed errands for two to eight weeks (or longer if not cleared to drive by the surgeon). - □ Use a whiteboard or notepad to track the last doses of pain medication.
+Consider organizing medications into daily pill storage containers to help your loved one take medications as prescribed. - Review your loved one's exercises and encourage him or her to practice them before surgery.
 Learn and practice them yourself, too.
 Encourage daily exercises after surgery with the appropriate number of reps and duration.
-Written instructions will be provided.
-You may need to help your loved one with his or her compression stockings for three to four weeks.
-SK YOUR LOVED ONE IF YOU CAN HELP WITH HESE TASKS BEFORE SURGERY: Prepare the household by removing potential tripping hazards, such as throw rugs, electrical cords and household clutter. electrical cords and household clutter.
-Arrange for assistance with pet and child care.
+Written instructions will be provided. - □ You may need to help your loved one with his or her compression stockings for three to four weeks.

+ASK YOUR LOVED ONE IF YOU CAN HELP WITH THESE TASKS BEFORE SURGERY:

+- □ Prepare the household by removing potential tripping hazards, such as throw rugs, electrical cords and household clutter. - Arrange for assistance with pet and child care.
 Your loved one will not be able to babysit, walk the dog, clean the cat box, etc. Pets may also present a tripping hazard.
-If pets will interfere with receiving home health physical therapy, other arrangements will electrical cords and household clutter.
-Arrange for assistance with pet and child care.
-Your loved one will not be able to babysit, walk the dog, clean the cat box, etc. Pets may also present a tripping hazard.
-If pets will interfere with receiving home health physical therapy, other arrangements will need to be made during this time.
-Find a creative way to carry items from room to room while safely using a front wheel electrical cords and household clutter.
-Arrange for assistance with pet and child care.
-Your loved one will not be able to babysit, walk the dog, clean the cat box, etc. Pets may also present a tripping hazard.
-If pets will interfere with receiving home health physical therapy, other arrangements will need to be made during this time.
-Find a creative way to carry items from room to room while safely using a front wheel walker.
-Consider using a walker bag or basket, reusable grocery bag, box, or apron.
-Fill the refrigerator and freezer with easy-to-prepare meals and snacks.
-Place frequently
+If pets will interfere with receiving home health physical therapy, other arrangements will need to be made during this time. - □ Find a creative way to carry items from room to room while safely using a front-wheeled walker.
+Consider using a walker bag or basket, reusable grocery bag, box, or apron. - □ Fill the refrigerator and freezer with easy-to-prepare meals and snacks.
+Place frequently used pantry and cabinet items between waist and shoulder level. - Prepare frozen water bottles for the ice-therapy machine.
+The machine will accommodate four 16.9-ounce plastic water bottles with shrink-wrapped labels only. - □ Ensure prescriptions for usual medications are filled before surgery.
+Don't forget to purchase stool softeners and laxatives, like Colace and Senna.